 We have over 10 different styles of off-road wheelchairs, trikes, and bikes (with motorized and manual options) for any body-type or size and we’re renting them out!
-Request to see our sanitizing procedures and wait-time as well as our Gear Rental Form if you’re interested by emailing firstname.lastname@example.org.
+Request a Gear Rental Form if you’re interested by emailing Jim at email@example.com.
 A member of our team will contact you and can talk through which chair would be best for you if you’re not sure.
 You can come pick it up, request delivery, make the payment or suggested donation online (see below for more details), and return it or request pick-up when finished – all without in-person contact if requested.

 – DAY USE: What can you pay?
-It costs $65 a day for coordination, maintenance, and sanitizing.
+It costs $65 a day for coordination and maintenance.
 If you can’t pay the $65, let us know what you can pay before ruling this option out.
 We want to make sure you get a chair if you need one!

 DELIVERY AND PICKUP: We’ll deliver it to you and pick it up (within reasonable distance) for a suggested donation of $50.

 In addition, if you would like to help fund this program and can pay more than the suggested amount and provide chair rental opportunities for others, please consider making a donation.
-A contribution in any amount can help families get outside during this challenging time.
+A contribution in any amount can help families get outside and discover independence and fun!
 Please give at our donate page and select “wheelchair rental fund” at checkout.
 Thank you for your support!

 To rent other adaptive/recreation equipment like trekking poles, backpacks, or adaptive paddling gear, don’t hesitate to reach out to our team and we’ll get you set up!